awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FaultInjectionQueries.md

 You can force a crash of an Amazon Aurora instance using the `ALTER SYSTEM CRASH` fault injection query\.

 For this fault injection query, a failover will not occur\.
-If you want to test a failover, then you can choose the **Failover** instance action for your DB cluster in the RDS console, or use the [failover\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/failover-db-cluster.html) AWS CLI command or the [FailoverDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_FailoverDBCluster.html) RDS API action\.
+If you want to test a failover, then you can choose the **Failover** instance action for your DB cluster in the RDS console, or use the [failover\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/failover-db-cluster.html) AWS CLI command or the [FailoverDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_FailoverDBCluster.html) RDS API operation\.

 ### Syntax<a name="AuroraMySQL.Managing.FaultInjectionQueries.Crash-Syntax"></a>